WorldZage/os-challenge-solo-leveling/readme.md

 B- Multithreaded acceptance of server requests.
 Alternatively, using a thread of checking the hashmap, letting the main thread accept more requests
 C- further experiment with number of threads, find which value is the true optimal between 3 to 50 threads.
 D- improve experiment consistency/’trustworthiness’ by running the code on a native Linux computer, with server and client as the only 2 active processes.
+E- Change acceptance of requests to only happen when a thread is done.
+This way, we won't have a backlog of requests piling up.
+This modification only matters if the timer on requests start when we accept, and *not* when the client is ready to send it.